UNSWComputing/PyBullet-Nao-Motion-Editor/README.md

    `pip install -r requirements.txt`

-## Usage
+## Running the POS file generator
 Before you use the motion editor, run `python test-script.py` to ensure everything works.
 You may need to agree to Softbank's Licence agreement in the terminal the first time you run it.

 To use the motion editor, run `python move-joints.py` and wait for the Nao model and sliders to load in the GUI.

 You can now adjust the sliders to move the Nao model's joints.

 To capture a keyframe, click the capture keyframe button(scroll down to the bottom of all the sliders).
-This records the joint values internally.
+This records the joint values internally. _Note: There is not yet a way to specify the duration or the stiffness of each joint._

 To generate a `.pos` file, close the pybullet window or hit `ESC`.
 A file with the name `motion_<date+time>.pos` should get generated.